This post may contain affiliate links, for more information see our disclaimer.

 It’s doubtful that bitcoin will ever replace gold as a safe haven.
 However, it’s innovative blockchain technology is very exciting.

-There is also some potential for bitcoin to become a worldwide currency.
+There is also some potential for bitcoin to become a worldwide currency or a store of value.

-But for now, many obstacles are facing the cryptocurrency, and its uses are not well defined.
+But for now, many obstacles are facing the cryptocurrency such as regulation and higher taxation.

 If you’re looking to buy some bitcoin or other cryptocurrencies, Coinbase is a well-known and trusted exchange.